alpha-tango-kilo/hexdmc/README.md

 To update, add the `--force` flag to the above command

+If you're not afraid of a poor new-user experience, try installing with the feature "insulting".
+Append `--features insulting` to the end of your install command

 ## Usage

 You use a subcommand to specify the type of the colour(s) you're passing; either `dmc` or `hex`, then list any colours, separated by spaces.